Ray Donovan: Home media

 Paramount Home Entertainment (under the Showtime label) released the first season on DVD and Blu-ray on June 10, 2014.
 The second season was released on both media on May 26, 2015, and the third season released on December 29, 2015.
 Further seasons were released only on DVD.
 The fourth season saw a release on December 27, 2016, the fifth season on January 30, 2018, the sixth season came out on April 9, 2019, and the seventh season on May 5, 2020.

 Remakes

 In 2021, Netflix India announced that it would broadcast a remake of the series, titled Rana Naidu with starring Rana Daggubati and his uncle Venkatesh.
 The series was produced by Locomotive Global and the format rights are licensed by ViacomCBS Global Distribution Group (now Paramount Global Content Licensing), with Karan Anshuman as showrunner and director and Suparn Verma as co-director.

 In 2023, Ronan Bennett created a British spinoff series for Paramount+ originally titled The Donovans, while Guy Ritchie would direct and executive produce the series.
 In October 2024, it was reported that Tom Hardy, Helen Mirren and Pierce Brosnan were in final negotiations to star in the project.
-The series was reworked into a standalone series titled MobLand, with plans to release on March 30, 2025.
+The series was reworked into a standalone series titled MobLand, which was released in March 2025.